-1.4.1 Using Organizations
+1.2.2 Using Organizations

-The Business API Ecosystem supports organizations as defined by the FIWARE IdM.
+Starting on version 6.4.0, the Business API Ecosystem supports organizations as defined by the FIWARE IdM.
 These organizations can use the system as if they were users, being possible to create organizations catalogs and offerings or acquire them.